How to successfully redesign your website to achieve better results?

 2. Architecture, content, and technical SEO

-Redesigning means restructuring the site around search intentions and user experience.
+Redesigning means reworking the site structure around search intentions and user experience.
 Design thematic silos rather than isolated pages.
 Each page must respond to a clear intention and be part of a journey that accompanies the visitor to conversion.
-The challenge is to combine optimization for search engines with readability for the user.
+The challenge is to combine optimization for search engines and readability for the user.

 Structure for search engines and humans